Understanding Isometrics for Domestic Water Installation in a Floor-to-Ceiling House

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-So, what's going on is that this wall that is represented here is shown diagonally over here in the isometric.
-So, I have my sink and the lines are going up, passing over the ceiling and then falling down as necessary.
-So, for example, this is the supply for the ice dispenser in the refrigerator.
+What’s happening is that this wall, which is represented here, is shown diagonally over in the isometric.
+I have my sink, and the lines are going up, passing over the ceiling, and then dropping down as necessary.
+For example, this is the supply line for the ice dispenser in the refrigerator.

 Learn Blueprint Reading